 Would you like to explore all of Phuket Old Town, Wat Chalong, Big Buddha Statue, Laem Promthep viewpoint and the Rum factory in one easy full day?
 Check this tour which covers it all in one day.

-A floating Muslim village on stilts that still lives of fishing and, more recently, of the hordes of tourists coming down to feel like the lost world of sea gipsies.
-There is a fair amount of tourist shops and restaurants but if you get there early you can also chat with the locals and see how life at sea is like.
+Koh Panyi is a floating Muslim village on stilts that still lives off fishing and, more recently, the hordes of tourists coming down to feel like the lost world of sea gypsies.
+There are a fair amount of tourist shops and restaurants but if you get there early you can also chat with the locals and see how life at sea is like.

 It is odd and fascinating at the same time.

 The village gets really touristy at lunch time when all the Phang Nga Bay day tours start to arrive, so the trick is to get there before they do, on your own, so you can also sail around the village and get a sense of place.

 Head down to Surakul pier in Phang Nga, then hire a long tail boat for 1,500 Baht and get there in less than half an hour.
 It will cost more but you will most likely have it all to yourself.
 Although it is popular with tourists, Koh Panyi is still one of the most unusual things to do in Phuket as you will not find something this unique on the island.